+Condition Description of Condition

+Grading

+1 Excellent: only planned maintenance required

+2 Good: minor maintenance required plus planned

+maintenance

-Condition Grading Description of Condition 1 Excellent: only planned maintenance required 2 Good: minor maintenance required plus planned maintenance 3 Fair: significant maintenance required 4 Poor: significant renewal/rehabilitation required 5 Very Poor: physically unsound and/or beyond rehabilitation
+3 Fair: significant maintenance required

+4 Poor: significant renewal/rehabilitation required

+5 Very Poor: physically unsound and/or beyond

+rehabilitation

 The City undertakes condition rating of its key assets in order to determine their remaining useful life and to prioritise future capital works as part of its rationalisation program of works.
 By undertaking regular inspections, the City is also able to understand at what rate assets are deteriorating and is then able to monitor the effectiveness of maintenance and renewal activities in reaching the expected useful life of assets.
+Below is an example of a simple 'condition' and 'defect' example that demonstrates the condition grading used at the City.